Elowane/ljfde/README.md

 ## 7. Mention someone so they get a notification
 Use @ and the name of the person

-## 8. Emojis :simple_smile:
+## 8. Emojis :smile:
-Use the emoji code between :   :
+Use the emoji code between :text:, for example \:smile\:
 To find the emoji code, use the [cheat sheet here](https://www.webpagefx.com/tools/emoji-cheat-sheet/)

 ## 9. Ignore Markdown formatting